Reimbursement for Tests with the OCULUS Pentacam (OCULUS)

 Obvious duplication occurs when the same digital image of the eye is billed twice.
 For example, we do not advocate billing external photography and SCODI-A concurrently because the individual digital slices are collectively the tomogram.

-92132, 92025 and 92285 are all subject to Medicare’s Multiple Procedure Payment Reduction (MPPR).
+92025, 92132 and 92285 are subject to Medicare’s Multiple Procedure Payment Reduction (MPPR).
 This reduces the allowable for the technical component of the lesser-valued test when more than one test is performed on the same day.

-Q How frequently may I perform diagnostic testing with the Pentacam?
+Q How frequently may tests with the OCULUS Pentacam be performed?

-- During the eye exam that precedes the order for another test, the physician has formed a suspicion that the patient’s condition has changed for the worse due to:
+- During the eye exam that precedes the order for a repeat test, the physician suspects that the patient’s condition has changed for the worse due to:

 - objective evidence of vision loss